YanzhaoShi/YanzhaoShi.github.io/about.md

 I am a Master's student at Beijing University of Technology, with a primary focus on the field of Medical Artificial Intelligence.
 I have a strong passion for research, dedicating myself to the exploration of scientific inquiries and immersing myself in my research work.

-During my undergraduate years, I consistently maintained the highest academic performance in my field, earning numerous academic scholarships and honors, including the First Class Scholarship and the Provincial Excellent Graduate.
-These achievements ultimately granted me the opportunity to pursue a graduate degree.
+During my undergraduate years, I consistently maintained the highest Academic GPA in my major (1/78), earning numerous academic scholarships and honors, including the First Class Scholarship and the Provincial Excellent Graduate.
+These achievements ultimately granted me the opportunity to be an exam-exempted postgraduate.

-Throughout my Master's program, I have consistently ranked at the top of my class, receiving the First-Class Academic Scholarship multiple times.
+Throughout my Master's program, I have consistently achieved the highest GPA of my major (1/65), receiving the First-Class Academic Scholarship multiple times.
 This academic success reflects my strong commitment to learning and continuous improvement.

 <h1>Education & Career History</h1>
 <ul>